Gaudenzia Workforce Academy

 Community College of Philadelphia

-The Training Institute provides roughly 228 training offerings to over 2520 human service and behavioral health professionals on a yearly bases.
+Gaudenzia Training Institute provides roughly 228 training offerings to over 3000 human service and behavioral health professionals on a yearly bases.
 We continue to train our staff on how to take online CEU seminars.
-We currently are providing an array of trainings for both Gaudenzia Erie and RAP in Washington DC.
+We currently are providing an array of trainings for both Gaudenzia Crossroads in Erie, PA and Gaudenzia RAP in Washington DC.

 Gaudenzia Peer Leadership Program is a twelve month job development program which entails eighteen weeks of training three days a week, a six week internship at a designated Gaudenzia program four days a week for six hours, followed by a six month on-the-job training experience.
 The goal of the program is to prepare individuals to attain self-sufficiency through employment as House Managers with a potential career path within Gaudenzia.
 Participants must be referred by a Gaudenzia Division Director and have one year of sobriety by the completion of the program.
 Participants are then eligible to sit for the (PCB) Certified Recovery Specialist Examination and Servsafe Certification upon successful completion of the program.
 Peer Leadership Programs are scheduled in four areas for the 2017 – 2018 fiscal year.